On the Lipschitz Continuity of Set Aggregation Functions and Neural Networks for Sets: Preliminaries

 As already discussed, we consider three permutation invariant aggregation functions which are commonly employed in deep learning architectures, namely the \textsc{sum}, \textsc{mean} and \textsc{max} operators.

-It is well-known that sum aggregators can represent injective functions over multisets~\cite{zaheer2017deep,xu2019powerful} in case the input multisets contain elements from a countable universe.
-However, it has been empirically observed that mean and max aggregators can outperform the sum aggregator in certain applications~\cite{zaheer2017deep,cappart2023combinatorial}.
+The \textsc{sum} aggregator can represent a strictly larger class of functions over sets than the \textsc{mean} and \textsc{max} aggregators.
+If the elements of the input sets come from a countable set $\mathcal{X}$, then for an appropriate $f \colon \mathcal{X} \rightarrow \mathbb{R}$, the function defined as $g(\{x_1, \ldots, x_n \} ) = \sum_{i=1}^n f(x_i)$ maps the input sets injectively to $\mathbb{R}$~\citep{zaheer2017deep}.
+Notably, it is also shown that injectivity is sufficient for approximation.
+On the other hand, the \textsc{mean} and \textsc{max} functions are not injective set functions.
+These results have been also generalized to multisets~\citep{xu2019powerful}.
+Note, however, that it has been empirically observed that \textsc{mean} and \textsc{max} aggregators can outperform the \textsc{sum} aggregator in certain applications~\citep{zaheer2017deep,cappart2023combinatorial}.